 - Pin it for later.

-The crochet wrap you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
+The crochet shawl pattern you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
 For more information, please, read Terms Page.

 As a bonus in the ad-free, printable PDF, I’ve provided a stitch chart.
 If you’re a visual learner or if you just want to support my work you can purchase this crochet pattern HERE on ETSY or HERE on Ravelry.
 Thank you and I hope you find it useful!